Extreme Rules (2014): Storylines

 On the Raw after WrestleMania XXX, Cesaro replaced his manager Zeb Colter with Paul Heyman.
 This started a rivalry between Heyman and Colter, and by extension between Cesaro and his former tag team partner, Jack Swagger, who was still managed by Colter.
 Both wrestlers were entered into the tournament to determine Big E's challenger.
 Prior to Cesaro's semi-final match against Rob Van Dam, Van Dam badmouthed Heyman and advised Cesaro to stay away from him.
 Van Dam beat Cesaro via count-out after interference from Swagger and Colter.
 The following week on Raw, Colter approached Van Dam and suggested that he and Swagger team up to take on a common enemy in Heyman, but Van Dam declined.
 Van Dam later lost the tournament final to Bad News Barrett after interference from Cesaro; Swagger then appeared, attacked Cesaro and attempted to attack Van Dam before being fought off.
 This set up a triple threat match between Cesaro, Swagger, and Van Dam at Extreme Rules.

 On the April 21 episode of Raw, Daniel Bryan and Brie Bella were getting ready to celebrate their marriage when Stephanie McMahon came out and scheduled Bryan to defend his WWE World Heavyweight Championship against Kane at Extreme Rules.
 Kane then came out from the audience and attacked Bryan, giving him three Tombstone Piledrivers – the first on the floor, the second on the steel steps, and the third on the broadcast table, resulting in Bryan being stretchered out of the arena.
 One week later, during Brie Bella's match with Paige, Kane came up through a hole from underneath the ring and attempted to pull Brie down with him but she got away.

 Alexander Rusev made his main roster debut on April 7 and scored victories over various superstars, including R-Truth and Xavier Woods.
 He also attacked both competitors after their respective matches.
 This set up a 2-on-1 Handicap match with Rusev against R-Truth and Woods at the pay-per-view.

 On the May 2 episode of SmackDown, El Torito and Hornswoggle signed the contract for a WeeLC match - a Tables, Ladders, and Chairs match featuring midget wrestlers, with reduced size tables, ladders, and chairs than a normal such match, for the Kickoff pre-show.

-Intercontinental Championship No. 1 Contender's tournament

-On the April 14 episode of Raw, a tournament was designed to determine who would challenge Big E for the WWE Intercontinental Championship at the event.
-The bracket is as listed below: